 Our vision and objectives

-Amal grows opportunities for our Muslim communities to realise and express their full creative potential and to share and celebrate this creativity with others.
+Amal exists to help change the narrative around Muslims in the UK to one that is confident, diverse and just.
+We do so by growing opportunities for Muslim communities to realise and express their full creative potential and to share and celebrate this creativity with others.

 Our vision is of a Britain in which Muslims are fully and fairly represented, equally valued, and celebrated for their rich and diverse contribution to British life.
 In our work, we are guided by the values of compassion, conviviality and social justice.

 Our objectives matter because a multicultural society like the UK’s can’t be a just, harmonious and successful one without empathy between its multiple communities.
 Muslims represent a significant proportion of the British population.
 Many of them face socio-economic disadvantage.
-Pervasive, negative and monolithic stereotyping of them builds barriers, barriers to the understanding of Muslims, to their sense of belonging, to their full inclusion in society.
-We are proud to enable diverse Muslim voices to be heard and encounters within and across communities to take place.
+Pervasive, negative and monolithic stereotyping of them stands as a barrier to the understanding of Muslims and to their sense of belonging.
+We work to enable diverse Muslim voices to be heard and encounters within and across communities to take place.

 Our story so far

-Amal began life in 2017 as a grant-making pilot project of the Saïd Foundation, then evolving into a programme providing support, in addition to funding, to its partners.
+Amal began life in 2017 as a grant-making programme of the Saïd Foundation.
 By 2020, it had supported 51 partners to deliver 63 projects.
 These encompassed a variety of art forms and over 1,200 events and engaged both mainstream and harder-to-reach audiences from Aberdeen to Brighton in arts venues, museums, theatres, schools, places of worship, at festivals and in the community.